ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/tls/cleartext-redirection.md

   The <a href="../../listener"><code>Listener</code></a> and
   <a href="../../host-crd"><code>Host</code></a> CRDs work together to manage HTTP and HTTPS routing.
-  This document is meant as a quick reference to the <code>Host</code> resource: for a more complete treatment of handling cleartext and HTTPS, see <a href="../../../../howtos/configure-communications">Configuring $productName$ Communications</a>.
+  This document is meant as a quick reference to the <code>Host</code> resource: for a more complete treatment of handling cleartext and HTTPS, see <a href="../../../../howtos/configure-communications">Configuring Emissary Communications</a>.
 </Alert>

 ## Cleartext Routing